josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

 ]);
 {% endraw %}{% endhighlight %}

-That would pass all the tests.

-There is only one small inconvenient though: **memory**.
-If we used this technique with a large `Array` of objects and we intended to make lots of changes to that Array: add/remove items of the Array and/or filter the Array before we grouping it.
+There is only one small inconvenience though: **memory**.
+If this technique is used with a large `Array` of objects and many changes are made to it (i.e. add/remove items and/or filter the Array before grouping it), then, every time that the Array changes, the `memoizeFactory` will serialize it.
-Then, every time that the Array changes, the `memoizeFactory` will serialize the complete Array that it's trying to get "grouped" and will store that as the `key` of the cache used for `memoizing` the result of the 'groupBy' function.
+And it will then store that as the `key` of the cache used for 'memoizing' the result of the 'groupBy' function.

-I must admit that in most cases that won't be an issue, but I don't want to have to worry about possible (although unlikely) memory leaks.
+I must admit in most cases that shouldn't be an issue, but still, I don't want to have to worry about possible (although unlikely) memory leaks.

 ### My Solution

-This solution relies on the fact that the `ngRepeat` directive creates a new `$scope`, the `$id` of which can be used for catching the result of our `$filter`.
-Also, we can listen for the `$destroy` event of that `$scope` for removing that result from the cache in order to avoid memory leaks.
-Like this:
+This solution relies on the fact that the `ngRepeat` directive creates a new `$scope`, the `$id` which can be used for identifying the cached result of the `$filter`.
+Also, it's possible to listen for the `$destroy` event of that `$scope` to remove its cached result in order to avoid memory leaks.

 {% highlight js %}{% raw %}
 angular.module("josepot.groupBy", [])